Economics (ECO)

 ECO 4953.
 Special Studies in Economics.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor, Department Chair, and Dean of the College.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when topics vary, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $126.
+This course has Differential Tuition.